November AMA: Ask Me Anything relevant to your interests

 Thank you, Briana, for supporting this newsletter as a premium subscriber.

 "Love reading your articles!
 They've been super helpful for me, really like reading about your thoughts and mini life updates.
-Could really relate the recent one about re-org/leadership changes"
+Could really relate the recent one about re-org/leadership changes" I asked her what topics she would like to know, she sent topics of her interest.

 Q: How do you handle vague situations & problem spaces?